Luckman21/EECS-3221E-SU-2024/README.md

 # EECS-3221E-SU-2024
- A repository of my assignments for EECS 3221E during the SU 2024 semester.
+ A repository of my assignments for Operating Systems (OS) EECS 3221E during the SU 2024 semester.
+This course focuses on Linux OS, while also touching on other OSes like Windows, MacOS, Android, iOS and Solaris.

 ## Assignment 1